The Australian migration program does not discriminate against people in same sex relationships.

 In 2009 the Australian Government passed legislation equalising treatment of same sex couples and families.
 These reforms eliminated discrimination against same sex couples and their children in a wide range of areas including taxation, superannuation, health insurance, social security, aged care, child support, and Immigration.

 Australian permanent residents and citizens can also sponsor their same sex partner for a Provisional or Permanent Partner visa.
-Applications from same sex partners are assessed against the same criteria as people in a heterosexual de facto relationship.
+Applications from same sex partners in de facto relationships are assessed against the same criteria as people in a heterosexual de facto relationship.